appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 The only difference should be runner naming.
 It must be unique.
 For the second runner, just give a different name.
 For example, "runner2".

-Refer to the [Configure Appcircle Runner Service](#configure-appcircle-runner-service) for detailed Appcircle runner service configuration.
+Refer to the [Configure Runner Service](#3-configure-runner-service) for detailed Appcircle runner service configuration.

 After shutdown, we're ready to run instances from `vm01` and `vm02` base VM images.